NUWCDIVNPT/stig-manager/docs/user-guide/user-guide.rst

       - Require text in the Detail field in order to Submit.
       - Display the Comment field for "Findings only".
       - Require text in the Comment field for "Findings only" in order to Submit.
+      - Review must have an Evaluation Result of "Not A Finding," "Not Applicable," or "Open.
+(Not Configurable)

 .. thumbnail:: /assets/images/review-requirements-popup.png